-- Firmware Version The version information of the router's firmware. - Hardware Version The version information of the router's hardware. - Operation Mode This field displays the current operation mode of the router. - Wired This field displays the current settings of the LAN, and you can configure them on the Setting > Network > LAN page. - MAC address The physical address of the router. - IP address The LAN IP address of the router. - Subnet Mask The subnet mask associated with the LAN IP address. - Wireless 2.4GHz/5GHz This field displays the basic information or status of the wireless function, and you can configure them on the Setting > Wireless 2.4GHz/5GHz > Wireless Settings page. - Wireless Radio Indicates whether the wireless feature is enabled or not - Wireless Network Name The SSID of the router. - Channel The current wireless channel in use. - Mode The current wireless mode which the router works on. - Channel Width The current wireless channel width in use. - MAC Address The physical address of the router. - Traffic Statistics The router's traffic statistics. - Received (Bytes) Traffic in bytes received from the WAN port. - Received (Packets) Traffic in packets received from the WAN port. - Sent (Bytes) Traffic in bytes sent out from the WAN port. - Sent (Packets) Traffic in packets sent out from the WAN port. - System Up Time The length of the time since the router was last powered on or reset.
+- Firmware Version The version information of the router's firmware. - Hardware Version The version information of the router's hardware. - Wired This field displays the current settings of the LAN, and you can configure them on the Network > LAN page. - MAC address The physical address of the router. - IP address The LAN IP address of the router. - Subnet Mask The subnet mask associated with the LAN IP address. - Wireless This field displays the basic information or status of the wireless function, and you can configure them on the Wireless > Wireless Settings page.

+- Working Mode The current wireless working mode in use. - Wireless Network Name The SSID of the router. - Channel The current wireless channel in use. - Mode The current wireless mode which the router works on. - Channel Width The current wireless channel width in use. - MAC Address The physical address of the router. - Traffic Statistics The router's traffic statistics. - Received (Bytes) Traffic in bytes received from the WAN port. - Received (Packets) Traffic in packets received from the WAN port. - Sent (Bytes) Traffic in bytes sent out from the WAN port. - Sent (Packets) Traffic in packets sent out from the WAN port. - System Up Time The length of the time since the router was last powered on or reset.
 Click Refresh to get the latest status and settings of the router.